NaingLinnPhyoe28/Maven-Pizza-Sales/README.md

 ##KPI

--Figure out the best order item and least order item -Revenue by dayname a week
+-1-Figure out the best order item and least order item -Revenue by dayname a week
 -Finding the peak months by sales and determine the traffic periode for sales forcasting.